LibrariesHacked/library-carpentry/README.md

 Library data
 ------------

 We are focussing on data skills for this day.
 This brings in materials from the Library Carpentry workshop, *'Data Intro for Librarians'*.
 We are also using materials from the *'Git Intro for librarians'* module.
-Git is a tool primarily used by software developers to store, share, and manage code, but now increasingly used by a variety of users, including for storing and using data.
+Git is a tool primarily used by software developers to store, share, and manage code, but is now increasingly used by a variety of users, including for storing and sharing data.

 The last module, written specifically for this course, is *'Everyone Loves Maps'*.
 This builds on a talk that was given at the Glass Box in Taunton in 2016, to the local developers Meetup group.
 It has been adapted into practical exercises, particularly with a public library data focus.